awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

 ## Policy Templates<a name="serverlessrepo-policy-templates"></a>

-When you add a serverless application to the AWS Serverless ApplicationRepository, AWS SAM allows you to choose from a list of policy templates\.
+When you add a serverless application to the AWS Serverless Application Repository, AWS SAM allows you to choose from a list of policy templates\.
 When you choose one of these templates, your Lambda functions are scoped to the resources that are used by your application\.
-The following lists the permissions that are applied to each policy template in the Policy templates list\.
-AWS SAM automatically populates the placeholder items \(such as region and accountID\) with the appropriate information\.
+The following lists the permissions that are applied to each policy template in the policy templates list\.
+AWS SAM automatically populates the placeholder items \(such as region and account ID\) with the appropriate information\.

 The following example shows that the `SQSPollerPolicy` policy expects a `QueueName` as a resource\.
 The AWS SAM template retrieves the name of the "`MyQueue`" SQS queue, which can be created in the same application or requested as a parameter to the application\.